usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** techassist
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `ab76b790766537233075fbeffcc6957c`
 - :material-text: **Run description:** Boolean-based run with mopup rels moved to front and for which the prob estimates were improved using an earlier sample of 100 example judgments per topic.
-Same as otL11FTM except that the exponents were 3.86, 1.83 and 9.07 for the 3 topics respectively.

 ---
 #### otL11FT1